Find Affordable College Courses

 Lawrenceville, GA

-Gwinnett Technical College did quite well in this year’s ranking of the best schools for visual and performing arts students.
-It came in at #10 on the list.
-Located in the large suburb of Lawrenceville, GTC is a public school with a medium-sized student population.
+Gwinnett Technical College landed the #10 spot in the 2023 rankings for the best visual and performing arts programs.
+Located in the suburb of Lawrenceville, GTC is a public college with a moderately-sized student population.

 The average amount in student loans that visual and performing arts majors at GTC take out is $16,605.